 All field welding must conform to the latest edition of AWS D1.1.
 The weld filler material is to be a minimum of E60xx.
-Unless indicated otherwise, all welds are a minimum of 3/16" continuous fillet.

 - Fully weld horizontal floor braces. - Fully weld support bracing at upper levels (unless shown otherwise). - Fully weld all VRC connections and drive base mounting angles.